-- Consider stress events that should be reflected in the scenarios, based on risks taken into account by market participants such as international organizations, national authorities and financial institutions and their economic outlooks. - Draft multiple scenarios based on the probability and impact of stress events. - Hold preliminary discussion regarding scenarios with the relevant departments. - Determine the scenarios after consultation in the ALM Committee. - Estimate the amount of impact on capital adequacy ratio, unrealized gains/ losses on securities, net interest income and risk exposure under each scenario. - Based on these estimates, verify the appropriateness of business plans in terms of business sustainability. - Report the results of verification to the Board of Directors.
+- Determine Scenarios - Draft multiple scenarios based on the probability and impact of stress events. - Hold preliminary discussion regarding scenarios with the relevant departments. • Determine the scenarios after consultation in the ALM Committee. - Estimate Impact - Estimate the amount of impact on capital adequacy ratio, unrealized gains/ losses on securities, net interest income and risk exposure under each scenario. - 4 Report to Board of Directors - Based on these estimates, verify the appropriateness of business plans in terms of business sustainability. - Report the results of verification to the Board of Directors.